facelessuser/QuickCal/docs/src/markdown/index.md

     "locale": "en-US",
 ```

-### region
+### `region`

 Some locales will have sub regions that have different holidays.
 For instance, the United States has many states, and some states have holidays that are specific to a state.
-To view what regions are available for your locale, you can look in one of the JSON files located [here](http://holidata.net/locale_index.html).
+To view what regions are available for your locale, you can look in one of the JSON files located [here][holidata].
 If you do not want region specific holidays, you can leave this blank.

 ```js
     // Sub region of locale.
 For example, in the US, a sub region would be a state